KevinJudd/maze-route/README.md

 ```
 The small json return above is a two by two maze.

-At this point the maze router is run.
+At this point the maze router web app is running.